Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: Introduction

 where $\tilde{\lap}_h$ is the magnetic Laplace-Beltrami operator and $F_{jk}=\partial_j A_k-\partial_k A_j$ is the electromagnetic field tensor.
 The strategy of the present paper allows to deal with this more general situation: anyway, we prefer not to include magnetic potentials in order to keep our presentation more readable.
 We refer the interested reader to \cite{cacdanluc}, in which the electromagnetic Helmholtz equation is discussed with the same techniques as here. \end{remark}

-\begin{remark} The problem of proving Strichartz estimates for solutions to equation \eqref{diraceqcurv} seems significantly more difficult: variable coefficients perturbations indeed prevent the use of the standard Duhamel trick to handle the additional terms (see e.g. \cite{boussdanfan}) and requires a completely different approach involving phase space analysis and parametrics construction, (see e.g. \cite{metctat} for the wave equation).
-We intend to deal with this problem in forthcoming papers.
-We also mention the fact that, by mimicking the author's argument in \cite{burq}, one could prove global (in time) Strichartz estimates for solutions to equation \eqref{wavevar} (and thus to \eqref{diraceqcurv}) from local smoothing estimates \eqref{locsmoothest} provided the metric $h_{jk}$ is also assumed to be flat outside some ball and the solutions to \eqref{wavevar} which are compactly supported in space are known to satisfy local (in time) Strichartz estimates.
-This would give, at least, a conditional result. \end{remark}
+\begin{remark} The problem of proving Strichartz estimates for solutions to equation \eqref{diraceqcurv} seems significantly more difficult: variable coefficients perturbations indeed prevent the direct use of the standard Duhamel formula to handle the additional terms (see e.g. \cite{boussdanfan}) and requires a completely different approach involving phase space analysis and parametrices construction.
+We stress the fact, anyway, that proving Morawetz-type estimates (or local energy decay in the case of the wave equation) still represents a crucial step in this more involved setting, as they indeed provide a convenient space to place the errors of the parametrix.
+The interested reader should see \cite{metctat} and references therein.
+We also mention the fact that one could mimic the argument presented in \cite{burq}, where it is proved that global in time Strichartz estimates for solutions to the wave equation on a non flat background, and also outside of a compact obstacle, are implied by a suitable local smoothing estimate, provided the metric is assumed to be flat outside some ball and the solutions to \eqref{wavevar} which are compactly supported in space are known to satisfy local in time Strichartz estimates.
+This strategy seems to apply to our case, at least in order to obtain homogenous estimates, meaning that it could be adapted to equation \eqref{wavevar}, that presents an additional zero order term, and thus to \eqref{diraceqcurv}.
+This would give, at least, a conditional result.
+We intend to deal with all these problems in forthcoming papers. \end{remark}